petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/understanding-pages/understanding-pages.md

 * [A/B testing](../../optimizing-sites/ab-testing/ab-testing.md)
 * Approachable content and site building experience

 To learn more about content pages, see the [Using Content Pages](../using-content-pages.md).
-To jump right into building one, see [Adding Elements to Content Pages](../using-content-pages/adding-elements-to-content-pages.md).
+To start building one, see [Adding Elements to Content Pages](../using-content-pages/adding-elements-to-content-pages.md).

 ### Widget Pages